jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## array::fuzzyFilter

-Allows to fuzzy match an array against a given pattern.
+Allows to fuzzy sort an array against a given pattern.
 Returns an array containing only the lines matching the pattern.

 - $1: **pattern** _as string_: